velasqueztmonica/Javascriptc1/Async/readme.md

 If there’s a non-promise value returned from the function, it will return a promise resolved to that value.
 If a promise is returned from the function, it will simply return that promise

+##Handling Errors

+With async...await, we use try...catch statements for error handling.
+By using this syntax, not only are we able to handle errors in the same way we do with synchronous code, but we can also catch both synchronous and asynchronous errors.